RedHatRanger/best_linux_scripts_and_commands/common_commands/podman.md

 # Add the user (in this case it is `testuser`) to /etc/subuid and /etc/subgid
 usermod --add-subuids 100000-165535 --add-subgids 100000-165535 testuser

+# Enable linger:
+loginctl enable-linger testuser
 ```

-* Then, try to podman pull rockylinux for example:
+* Then, try to podman pull rockylinux for example (as the testuser):
 ```
 ssh testuser@localhost
 podman pull rockylinux:latest